 And this wide range of situations is what makes you a Pro at handling crisis at work and being at the helm of Issues Management.

 Develop a Crisis Handling Program and a Crisis Management Manual during peace time and bring them to effective use in times of crises.
-Be astute, be quick on your toes, be accessible, communicate and be responsive (NO “no comments” line; at least as far as possible, otherwise you let the contradictory viewpoint go to print uncontested), be practical and wisely honest, bring together the key handlers on the same page, cut out grapevine as much as you can and centralize information dissemination.
+Be astute, be quick on your toes, be accessible, communicate and be responsive (NO "no comments" line; at least as far as possible, otherwise you let the contradictory viewpoint go to print uncontested), be practical and wisely honest, bring together the key handlers on the same strategy-plank, cut out grapevine as much as you can and centralize information dissemination.

 Databases are the lungs of a Hotel PR Pro, as much as they are of any other PR expert.
 Since your job entails organization of events, sending out of invites, posting out Direct Mail and mailing Newsletters and other marketing literature, you must keep the Hotel Database clean, updated and dynamic.